 Italian food doesn’t really exist but rather regional cuisines define the map of Italian cuisine.
 There are undoubtedly Italian foods and they are usually born from one region and twisted/reproduced in others.
 An example being sheep’s milk cheese pecorino.
 Pecorino Toscano, Romano and Sardo are all from sheep’s milk but all with varying techniques and flavor profiles- not to mention variations within the region (i.e. Pecorino di Pienza).

 Especially today, not all Italian food is organic, seasonal and local.
 The claws of globalization and industrial/commercial food production are eroding this romantic notion.
-More often than not, bags of flours are a Russian roulette of non-Italian sourced & grown grain.
+More often than not, bags of flours are a mash-up of non-Italian sourced & grown grain.
 I see plenty of non-seasonal produce in the markets- even the special outdoor food markets.
 There have been several reports of foreign milk being mixed up with once prestigious mozzarella cheese.

 Vineyards especially benefit from harsh, cold winters.
 Just like humans, we need some struggle to produce resilience.
 The last few years in Tuscany, the winters have been mild and wet (little freezing).
-I have overheard some farmers say that that this is part of the reason why those pesky flies came about the and wrecked havoc in the olive groves in 2014.
+I have overheard some farmers say this is part of the reason why those pesky flies came about the and wrecked havoc in the olive groves in 2014.
 So while we have enjoyed some mild weather, it is suggested these comforts affect local agriculture in small big ways.

-A concept which is hard for new world cultures to grasp is that Italian food is influenced by history- and will stay that way even if doesn’t taste great.
+A concept which is hard for new world cultures to grasp is Italian food is influenced by history- and will stay the same even if doesn’t taste great.
 Tuscan bread aka “tasteless” bread for example, has a few historical legends and one commonly told is the result of feuding between Pisa and Florence and the spiteful blockade of salt distribution from Pisa to Florence- thus creating a saltless bread.
-So when people turn their nose up at some Italian foods, they don’t realize that there is an intention behind it or a curious legend.
+So when people turn their nose up at some Italian foods, they don’t realize there is an intention behind it or a curious legend.
 They write it off to lack of technique.

 No!
 Especially in Tuscany, we have things like Ribollita (peasant vegetable and leftover bread soup) sformatino (pecorino cheese souffle/flan usually with seasonal veggies, chickpea soups/flatbreads, polenta, meaty mains, bean sides, seasonal salads, nose-to-tail mains…hardly just pasta!
 Plus desserts made with almond flour, gelato sorbet made without milk and other random confections.

 There are probably many other misconceptions, but to me these are the most interesting ones.